jimmyff/faehound-games/content/ultimate_quest.md

 There seems to be a trend of games becoming bigger, heavier and more expensive and dungeon crawls can be some of the worst offenders.
 This game is in some ways a reaction to that trend.
 A game that hopefully offers as big or bigger adventure -in a more humble package.
 The game system is designed in a modular way and there will be space in the game box for future expansions to further enrich your adventures and worlds.

+## Join the community

+Come and join the games discussion forum over on [BoardGameGeek page](https://boardgamegeek.com/boardgame/413780/ultimate-quest).
+It would be a huge help if you could hit the love heart button to become a fan, hit subscribe for updates and finally add the game to your wishlist!
+All of these things will help the game reach more people!

 ## How to get the game

 Ultimate Quest will be coming to crowdfunding.
-Please [join the newsletter](<https://mailchi.mp/68c9bda28534/faehound-games-newsletter>) if you want to be the first to know when theres more information to share.
+Please [join the newsletter](<https://mailchi.mp/68c9bda28534/faehound-games-newsletter>) and subscribe to the [BGG page](https://boardgamegeek.com/boardgame/413780/ultimate-quest) if you want to be the first to know when theres more information to share.

 ![Polyhedral dice - retro colorway](/dice1.png)